Enhancing employee happiness: 14 tips for a positive workplace

 Wondering how to improve employee happiness?
 It's common knowledge that offering raises and bonuses is a tried-and-true way to keep employees happy.

 Let’s go beyond that.
-These tips are excellent ways to show your employees that you care about their happiness and well-being while boosting morale:
+These tips are excellent ways to show your employees that you care about their happiness and while boosting morale:

 If employees think you don’t value their thoughts and opinions, they could become disengaged and dissatisfied.